-Rockville, known as the “covered bridge capital of the world”, is a beautiful small town in Parke County with a population of 2,523 as of 2017.
+Rockville, known as the “covered bridge capital of the world,” is a beautiful small town in Parke County.
+As of 2017, Rockville hosts a population of 2,523 people.
 Founded in 1803, Rockville is an hour and twenty minutes from Indianapolis and a half-hour drive from Terre Haute.
-It is fifteen minutes from Turkey Run State Park and has antique shops, museums, and covered bridges.
+It is also only fifteen minutes from Turkey Run State Park, a popular spot for visitors and locals alike.
+In addition to its great location, Rockville has many antique shops, museums, and covered bridges.

-Raccoon Lake (Cecil M Harden Lake) is another attraction to the Rockville area as the lake is a 2,060 acre federal flood control reservoir managed by the Corp of Engineers and the DNR.
-Raccoon is a popular camping, boating and fishing spot and is near Rockville.
-Visitors enjoy over 8 miles of hiking trails with views of rocky cliffs, the lake, second-growth forests and prairie restorations.
-The park also has an Interpretive Naturalist program with regular programs every weekend Memorial Day weekend through Labor Day weekend.
+Raccoon Lake (Cecil M Harden Lake) is another popular attraction to the Rockville area.
+The lake is a 2,060-acre federal flood control reservoir managed by the Corp of Engineers and the DNR.
+Raccoon Lake is a great camping, boating, and fishing spot, particularly in the summertime.
+Visitors enjoy over 8 miles of hiking trails with views of rocky cliffs, the lake, second-growth forests, and prairie restorations.
+The park also has an Interpretive Naturalist program with regular programs every weekend beginning Memorial Day weekend and running through Labor Day weekend.

-Rockville is the county seat of Parke County, which has 31 covered bridges, more covered bridges than any other county in the world.
-Every year it hosts the Covered Bridge Festival, which more than 2 million people attend every year.
+Rockville is the county seat of Parke County, which has 31 covered bridges.
+In fact, Parke County is home to more covered bridges than any other county in the world.
+Every year, Parke County hosts the famous Covered Bridge Festival, which more than 2 million people attend every year.
+The Covered Bridge Festival presents a great opportunity to learn more about the area’s history, shop, and indulge in delicious food from local vendors.
 Rockville and the surrounding areas are also home to a growing Amish community.